Mother of 6-year-old who shot teacher indicted by grand jury

 Zwerner, 25, hustled her students out of the classroom before being rushed to the hospital, where she stayed for nearly two weeks.

-The family said in the wake of the shooting that the boy has an “acute disability” and was under a care plan “that included his mother or father attending school with him and accompanying him to class every day.”
+The family has said the boy has an “acute disability” and was under a care plan “that included his mother or father attending school with him and accompanying him to class every day.”
 The week of the shooting was the first when a parent was not in class with him, the family said.

 The family said in the days after the shooting that the child was placed under hospital care and receiving “the treatment he needs.”